Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 I found the correct formulas to bounce the ball off of the slanted side.
 I implemented the formulas into my code, and now the ball bounces correctly off the side.
 I also worked on the bounce for the flippers.

+### 2023-06-11

+I fixed the code to make the ball bounce off of bells properly.
+I also added a multiball mode where the balls can bounce off of the stoppers and can bounce off of other balls, using the correct formulas for elastic collisions.

 ## Eli White